ibm-cloud-docs/containers/cli-ks-plugin.md

 ### Command options
 {: #nlb-dns-monitor-configure-options}

-`--allows-insecure`
-:    [Deprecated]{: tag-deprecated} Set to `true` to not validate the certificate.
-This flag is valid only for type `HTTP` or `HTTPS`.
-Deprecation note: In the future, health monitors will not validate the certificate.

 `--cluster CLUSTER`, `-c CLUSTER`
 :    Specify the cluster name or ID.

-`--description DESCRIPTION`
-:    [Deprecated]{: tag-deprecated} Description of the health monitor.

 `--enable`
 :    Enable the health check monitor for the host name.

-`--expected-body BODY`
-:    [Deprecated]{: tag-deprecated} A case-insensitive sub-string that the health check looks for in the response body.
-If this string is not found, the IP is considered unhealthy.
-This flag is valid only for type `HTTP` or `HTTPS`.

-`--expected-codes CODES`
-:    [Deprecated]{: tag-deprecated} HTTP codes that the health check looks for in the response.
-If the HTTP code is not found, the IP is considered unhealthy.
-This flag is valid only for type `HTTP` or `HTTPS`.
-Default: `2xx`.
-Deprecation note: In the future, HTTP/HTTPS type monitors will accept all valid HTTP/HTTPS responses.

-`--follows-redirects`
-:    [Deprecated]{: tag-deprecated} Set to `true` to follow any redirects that are returned by the IP.
-This flag is valid only for type `HTTP` or `HTTPS`.

 `--header HEADER`
-:    [Deprecated]{: tag-deprecated} HTTP request headers to send in the health check, such as a Host header.
-The User-Agent header cannot be overridden.
-This flag is valid only for type `HTTP` or `HTTPS`.
-To add more than one header to the requests, specify this flag multiple times.
-This flag accepts values in the following format: `--header Header-Name=value`.
+:   Required when `type` is `HTTP` or `HTTPS`: HTTP request headers for the health check are limited to the Host header.
+This flag is valid only for type 'HTTP' or 'HTTPS'.
+This flag accepts values in the following format: '--header Header-Name=value'.
 When updating a monitor, the existing headers are replaced by the ones you specify.
-To delete all existing headers specify the flag with an empty value `--header ""`.
-Deprecation note: In the future, only the "Host" header will be configurable.
+To delete all existing headers specify the flag with an empty value '--header ""'.

 `--interval INTERVAL`
 :    The interval, in seconds, between each health check.
 Short intervals might improve failover time but increase load on the IPs.
-The value must be greater than (`retries_value` + 1) * `timeout_value`, and must be in the range [60, 300].
+The value must be in the range [60, 300].
 Default: `60`

-`--method METHOD`
-:    [Deprecated]{: tag-deprecated} The method to use for the health check.
-Default for HTTP and HTTPS: `GET`.
-Default for TCP: `connection_established`.
-Deprecation note: In the future, all health monitors will use `GET`.

 `--nlb-host HOST`
 :    The host name.
 To see existing host names, run `ibmcloud ks nlb-dns ls`.